sainath7878/joddkeep/README.md

 ---

-## About JoddKart
+## About JoddKeep

-JODDKart is a note keeping app to keep track of your things to be done.
+JODDKeep is a note keeping app to keep track of your things to be done.
 JODDKeep is publicly hosted on vercel at [https://joddkeep-sainath7878.vercel.app/](hhttps://joddkeep-sainath7878.vercel.app/)

 The website is built using following tech-stack: